software-mansion/radon-ide/packages/docs/docs/launch-configuration.md

 ### Android build configuration

 Much like in the case of iOS, Android can also be configured to use a different target for builds we'd run on the emulator.
-Similarily, you add `"android"` entry to the `configuration` object that currently supports only one attribute:
+Similarly, you add `"android"` entry to the `configuration` object that currently supports only one attribute:

-- `variant` – Android's build variant used when building with Gradle, defaults to "debug"
+- `buildType` – Android's build type used when building with Gradle, defaults to "debug"
+- `productFlavor` – Android's product flavor used when building with Gradle, not set by default

 Below is an example of how the `launch.json` file could look like with android variant customized: